Bug report #13231

 In case a) it feels natural to set X=1 also for the new merged feature.
 How about case b), would you like to get concatenated string X=1,2?
 What if the datatype of the column is numeric, would it be 1+2 then, and how should we deal with Boolean values?

 #3 Updated by Mathieu Bossaert almost 5 years ago

 Maybe with do not talk about the same tool...
 It is not a feature aggregation, features are not merged :

 So if all selected features are conserved with this tool, I think it could be logical and usefull to be able to conserve the initial value of that attribute.

-#4 Updated by Jukka Rahkonen over 4 years ago
+#4 Updated by Jukka Rahkonen almost 5 years ago

 Right, we did not talk about the same tool.